 General Liability insurance

 You must submit a certificate of general liability insurance with your major contractor application.
 This insurance can help provide coverage for a number of potential work-related accidents, like damage to someone’s property or a client injury.

 Connecticut workers’ compensation insurance can help provide wage protection and coverage for medical expenses if an employee gets hurt on the job.
 All Connecticut businesses with one or more employees are required to have this coverage.

 Tools and Equipment insurance

-Because your gear is an important part of the work you do, you may need tools and equipment insurance to cover repairs and replacements if something is stolen or damaged.
+Because your gear is important to your work, you may want tools and equipment insurance.
+This coverage may help pay for repairs and replacements if something is stolen or damaged.

 Commercial Auto insurance

-If you drive to different work sites, you’ll want commercial auto insurance to cover any accident-related costs, such as towing, repairs, and rental reimbursement.
+If you drive to different work sites, you’ll want commercial auto insurance to cover accident-related costs, such as towing, repairs and rental reimbursement.

 What is the certificate of insurance requirement in Connecticut for general contractors?